outdoor-afro-spotlight

 What are some upcoming initiatives Outdoor Afro is working on?

-This year is considered Outdoor Afro’s “Year of Innovation.”
-We’re recasting our two core programs to reach more and newer audiences.
-Our flagship initiative for the past 15 years, Volunteer Leadership Program (VLP), prepares Outdoor Afro volunteer leaders to help connect and reconnect Black communities to nature.
+Our flagship initiative since our founding, Volunteer Leadership Program (VLP), prepares Outdoor Afro volunteer leaders to help connect and reconnect Black communities to nature.
 Through planned and guided year-round adventures across the United States, VLP’s selected and trained volunteer leaders are able to share their outdoor expertise; knowledge of civics and history; and love of nature in their hometowns.
 The program’s most-anticipated experience is its signature training and information-sharing event: Outdoor Afro Leadership Training (OALT).
 Once a year during April, OALT equips volunteer leaders with risk management and leadership skills so they’re able to host up to 12 creative outings a year safely and sustainably.
-This knowledge-exchange training brings together nearly 100 volunteer leaders, Outdoor Afro staff, board members, guest speakers, and select outdoor partners to prepare volunteer leaders to host customized network activities.
-After OALT concludes its packed weekend of hands-on outdoor workshops, volunteer leaders guide their Outdoor Afro networks in local activities like kayaking, rock climbing, surfing, and more.
+This knowledge-exchange training brings together over 100 volunteer leaders, Outdoor Afro staff, board members, guest speakers, and select outdoor partners to prepare volunteer leaders to host customized network activities.
+After OALT concludes its packed weekend of hands-on outdoor workshops, volunteer leaders guide their Outdoor Afro networks in monthly local activities like kayaking, rock climbing, surfing, and more.

 outdoor-afro-spotlight-making-waves-program